piotrmurach/tty-reader/README.md

 reader.read_line(raw: false)
 ```

-You can also provide a linke prefix displayed before input by passing a string as a first argument:
+You can also provide a line prefix displayed before input by passing a string as a first argument:

 ```ruby
 reader.read_multiline(">> ")